How to 3D Print? The Beginner’s Guide to 3D Printing

 1. Assembling Your Printer:

-Make sure all parts are connected firmly and unbox your printer.
+Make sure all parts are connected firmly, and unbox your printer.
 Follow the instructions carefully to avoid mistakes.

 2. Calibrating the Printer: